sfosc/sfosc/content/social-contracts/donation.md

 The Project Leader has broad authority to manage the project as they see fit, to delegate positions of authority, and to enact new governance rules.
-The exeception is ammending this social contract.
+The exception is amending this social contract.
 This can only be done with a 3/4 vote of the membership.

 A new election can be held for the Project Leader at any time, regardless of